 For many book lovers, the biggest problem with their favorite hobby isn’t the money it requires.
 It’s the time.
 There are plenty of places to pick up cheap books and e-books.
 But finding a free moment in your busy week to sit down with a book can be a much more significant challenge.

-If it is, you can use your library card to check out audiobooks and other media, such as e-books and videos, from its collection.
-When you check out an audiobook, you get access to it for a specific period during which no one else can use it.
+If it is, you can use your library card to check out and download audiobooks and other media, such as e-books and videos, from its collection.
+When you check out an audiobook, you get access to it for a specific period.
 Once your time runs out, it goes back into the general pool.

-If your library works with Hoopla, you can check out any audiobook in Hoopla’s collection through the website or the Hoopla mobile app, available for iOS, Android, Kindle Fire, and various streaming media players.
+If your library works with Hoopla, you can check out any audiobook in its collection through the website or the Hoopla mobile app.
+It’s available for iOS, Android, Kindle Fire, and various streaming media players.

 One of the best sources for free audiobooks is LibriVox.
 Its collection includes more than 10,000 audiobooks read by volunteers from all over the world.
 You can stream these files right in your browser window or download them to hear later.
 All books on the site are in the public domain, which means they mostly date from 1923 or earlier.

-Selections span a wide range of categories, including children’s books, novels, plays, poetry, erotica, history, philosophy, science, and self-help.
+These public domain audiobooks span a wide range of categories.
+Children’s books, novels, plays, poetry, erotica, history, philosophy, science, and self-help are all available.
 You can find such classic works here as Charles Dickens’ “A Christmas Carol,” Walt Whitman’s “Leaves of Grass,” and L.M.
 Montgomery’s “Anne of Green Gables.”
-There are many works in foreign languages as well.
+There are also many foreign-language works.

-You can also sign up to contribute your own audio recordings to the archive.
+You can even sign up to contribute your own audio recordings to the archive.
 All you need is a computer, a microphone, and some free recording software, such as Audacity.
 You can contribute a recording of any book that’s in the public domain.
 You’re not required to audition, but the site recommends you do a one-minute test recording to check your sound setup.

 In the 1400s, Johannes Gutenberg developed the first printing press with movable type, which brought printed books to the masses for the first time.
 In the same spirit, Project Gutenberg aims to make public domain texts available to all readers at no cost.
 The site is best known for its massive collection of e-books, but it also hosts audiobooks in more than 60 languages.

 More than 20 years later, the creator of the series contributed his entire collection of tapes to the archive for release in digital form.
 The series features stories from celebrated sci-fi authors, including Ursula K. Le Guin’s “The End,” H.G.
-Wells’ “In The Abyss,” Kurt Vonnegut’s “Harrison Bergeron,” and Ray Bradbury’s “Kaleidoscope.”
+Wells’ “In the Abyss,” Kurt Vonnegut’s “Harrison Bergeron,” and Ray Bradbury’s “Kaleidoscope.”

-Free Classic Audiobooks
+5. Free Classic Audiobooks